 Whitney Fowler received her B.E. in Chemical and Biomolecular Engineering from Vanderbilt University in Spring 2015.
 After working for a year for a non-profit organization, she came to the University of Chicago to work toward her Ph.D. in the Institute for Molecular Engineering.
 She returned to academia wanting to do research directed toward real-world applications and problems, specifically that of the global clean water crisis.
-Under the co-advisement of Prof. Matthew Tirrell and Prof. Juan de Pablo., Whitney is currently working on designing materials to selectively isolate and recycle phosphate from aqueous solutions, utilizing both experimental and computational techniques.
+Under the co-advisement of Prof. Matthew Tirrell and Prof. Juan de Pablo., Whitney is currently working on designing materials to selectively isolate and recycle phosphate from aqueous solutions.